vincentjohnroa/robots-optimy/README.md

 Notes:
 1. *IE11 is really unstable for automation tests.
 There are many articles supporting this in the web.*
 2. *Tests are unreliable when running in IE11 because they are so flaky.
 Due to several factors like the driver comapatibility issue and server issues.*
 3. *I encountered issues where the page gets stuck and throws and error for x amount of time.
 I am still looking for solutions.
-Thank you for understanding.*
+Thank you for understanding.*sasa